I am an Out-Of-Network mental health/behavioral health provider.

 Every insurance plan will vary with coverage, but I wanted to provide some general information about insurance plans' options.
 You will need to refer to your insurance provider to learn more about your specific coverage.
-Often you can find information on the plan's website, or I recommend calling the customer services number on the back of your insurance card.
+You can often find information on the plan's website, or you can call the customer service number on the back of your insurance card.

-Using In-Network Coverage might be a less expensive option, but here are things to keep in mind if you want to use your in-network coverage:
+Using In-Network benefits might be a less expensive option, but here are things to keep in mind if you want to use your in-network coverage:

 • You will often need to pay a copay at every session, often varying from somewhere between $5-45